xaya/xaya_tutorials/Regtestnet.md

 	getbalance

-One major advantage of using xaya-cli is that you can pipe output to a file.
+One major advantage of using xaya-cli is that you can pipe output to a file. e.g.:

+	xaya-cli -regtest getbalance >mybalance.txt

 Also, should you wish, you can program against xaya-cli very easily, whereas remotely controlling a GUI application, such as the QT wallet, is very difficult.

-## Firing Up Regtestnet
+# Firing Up Regtestnet

 To use regtestnet, you'll most likely want to work with the XAYA QT wallet and xaya-cli.
 If you haven't already, you can download that [here](https://github.com/xaya/xaya/releases).